 Recovery Project Principal Investigator

-Nam C. Kim is an Associate Professor in the Department of Anthropology.
+Dr. Nam C. Kim is an Associate Professor in the Department of Anthropology at UW-Madison.
 He holds a BA in International Relations (University of Pennsylvania, 1996), an MA in Political Science (New York University, 1998), and a PhD in Anthropology (University of Illinois at Chicago, 2010).
-He investigates prehistoric societies using data gathered through archaeological fieldwork, and he is interested in the cultural factors and historical trends that led to the emergence of some of the earliest forms of urbanism and archaic states.
-He has performed fieldwork in Belgium, France, Guatemala, Mexico, Vietnam, and the US.
+Dr. Kim investigates prehistoric societies using data gathered through archaeological fieldwork and is interested in the cultural factors and historical trends that led to the emergence of some of the earliest forms of urbanism and archaic states.
 His fieldwork in recent years has been focused on the site of Co Loa, an ancient settlement located near modern-day Hanoi in Vietnam.
-Believed by many to be the first political capital of an incipient, proto-Vietnamese civilization over two thousand years ago, Co Loa is connected to national meta-narratives regarding the origins of Vietnamese identity and culture.
-In addition to his study of Vietnamese archaeology, Kim performs research on organized violence and warfare.
-This work explores various dimensions of violence through time and space, including associated cultural practices, attitudes, and belief systems, and how both competitive and cooperative behaviors may have been linked to our biological and social evolution.
-He is the author of numerous publications, including The Origins of Ancient Vietnam (Oxford University Press, 2015) and Emergent Warfare in Our Evolutionary Past (with Marc Kissel, Routledge, 2018).
-Kim has served as a faculty member at UW-Madison since 2010, and is affiliated with the Center for East Asian Studies and the Center for Southeast Asian Studies.
-He has taught hundreds of undergraduates in large, introductory lectures and smaller-scale seminars, while directing and advising PhD-level studies for students working around the world.
+Dr. Kim also performs research on organized violence and warfare, exploring various dimensions of violence including associated cultural practices, attitudes, and belief systems.
+Dr. Kim has served as a faculty member at UW-Madison since 2010 and is affiliated with the Center for East Asian Studies and the Center for Southeast Asian Studies.